- How To Listen Better In A Relationship and Improve Communication - July 1, 2022

 There is a general stigma that the public has about couples counseling.
 Be it shame or guilt that you feel because you assume that you should be able to figure it out on your own with your partner; most couples find it difficult to accept the fact that therapy can help.
 Unfortunately, most couples do eventually realize that they need couples counseling, however, by then, it may be overdue to seek the help you need.
-Here are 10 signs to watch for that is a good indication that you and your partner should try couples therapy in Houston for professional advice.
+Here are 10 signs to watch for that is a good indication that you and your partner should try couples therapy for professional advice.

 1. There is No Intimacy in Your Relationship